fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 build on it further in the coming weeks.~~ Instead we get started with node, npm and vite right away.

+* NEW: To follow along with the coding (you don't have to), make sure:
+    - Git is installed and updated
+    - You've added an ssh-key to your computer and GitHub.
+    - Node is installed and the latest version

 * NEW: Set up node, npm and vite.
 * Build a basic page layout,
 * Add an article, with at least one heading, and some content.
   * Add an image to the article.